vuestorefront/vue-storefront/packages/core/docs/commercetools/enterprise/use-wishlist.md

 `useWishlist` contains following properties:

-- `loadWishlist` - function used to retrieve wishlist products.
+- `load` - function used to retrieve wishlist products.
 When invoked, it requests data from the API and populates `wishlist` property.

 - `addToWishlist` - function used to add new product to wishlist.
 When invoked, it submits data to the API and populates `wishlist` property with updated information.